vimalpcv/django_best_practice/README.md

 💽 Seamless integration with multiple databases.

-🔐 Advanced Cipher(encryption) techniques for data privacy
+🔐 Advanced Cipher(encryption) techniques for data privacy.

+✉️ Standardized and Uniformed request and responses for APIs.

 Our developers can confidently use this resource as a foundation for API development when initiating a Django project.
 This ensures that your project follows best practices from the outset.